 It also means you make a tall layer cake, and feel confident that the frosting will be sturdy enough to keep everything in place.

-I’ve paired this frosting recipe with my chocolate layer cake, red velvet cake recipe and with my red velvet cake recipe, and loved it!
+I’ve paired this frosting recipe with my chocolate layer cake, red velvet cake recipe and with my red velvet cupcakes, and loved it!
 This frosting recipe is also used on my bagel and lox inspired cake.

 Like I mentioned above, this frosting has a consistency similar to normal buttercream.
 This means it’s strong enough to be used on a tiered cake.

 I get loads of questions and comments asking about cream cheese frosting and wedding cakes!
 A lot of people worry about using cream cheese frosting on that big/heavy of a cake.

-But fear no!!
-I made a massive olive oil wedding cake, and used this frosting recipe (plus some lemon zest) to frost it.
+But fear not!!
+I made a massive wedding cake with my olive oil cake recipe, and used this frosting recipe (plus some lemon zest) to frost it.

 The cake sat in the reception room for 6 hours before it was cut into, and it kept its shape perfectly!!
 The picture below shows the cake before I transported it to the venue.